cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

 Enabling and Disabling Querying
 -------------------------------
-Querying (or exploring) of datasets and stream views can be enabled and disabled using these endpoints.
+Querying (or exploring) of datasets and streams can be enabled and disabled using these endpoints.

 Exploration of data in CDAP is governed by a combination of enabling the CDAP Explore Service and then creating datasets and streams that are explorable.
 The CDAP Explore